 Every year, ECB Banking Supervision – in close cooperation with national supervisors – identifies and assesses the risks faced by euro area banks.
-The outcome of this exercise serves as a basis for defining supervisory priorities and determines focus areas for the regular monitoring and analysis of risks to which the supervised banks are exposed.
+The outcome of this exercise serves as a basis for defining supervisory priorities and determines focus areas for the regular monitoring and analysis of risks to which supervised banks are exposed.

-SSM Risk Map for 2019
+SSM Risk Map for 2020

-Source: ECB and national supervisors.
+Source: ECB and national competent authorities.

-The Map shows an aggregated euro area picture and highlights only the key risk drivers, meaning that it should not be considered an exhaustive list of all the risks faced by supervised banks.
+The SSM Risk Map shows an aggregated euro area picture and highlights only the key risk drivers, meaning that it should not be considered an exhaustive list of all the risks faced by supervised banks.
 The risk drivers should not be viewed in isolation as they may potentially trigger or reinforce each other.